zng-ui/zng/README.md

 ## Examples

-See [`./examples/README.md`] for a list of examples with description and screenshots.
 Call `cargo do run <example>` to run an example.

+See the [`./examples/README.md`] doc for a list of examples with description and screenshots.

 [`./examples/README.md`]: https://github.com/zng-ui/zng/tree/master/examples#readme